 MyUT.
 MyUT is a customized responsive web portal into University resources students need including information about registration, classes, tuition bills, financial aid, events, and other official University business.
 Information is personalized based on student classification and major and is accessed with their EID.

 UTmail.
 UTmail provides UT Austin students, alumni, faculty, and staff with a University affiliated e-mail address in the @utexas.edu domain.
 Those who opt-in to the service can choose their e-mail address that can be used across their UTmail and Google Drive accounts.
 In addition, UTmail provides e-mail for life—students can keep their e-mail addresses after they leave the University.

 E-mail is recognized as an official means of communication from the University to students.
 Policies are given in Use of E-mail for Official Correspondence to Students, Appendix M.

 UTprint.
 UTprint is a convenient way for students to print documents.
-The student simply logs in with their UT EID and prints to one of the University printers available in select labs and buildings across campus.
-Items can be printed in black and white or color and are purchased using Bevo Bucks.
+Students simply log in with their UT EID and print to one of the University printers available in select labs and buildings across campus.
+Items can be printed in black and white or color and are purchased using Bevo Pay.

 Texas Advanced Computing Center